modelMaestroSolo/sample-EDA/README.md

 ## Dataset
 The violations.csv represents dataset on road traffic violations in the states of the US.

+## next
+The next text file represents a file I used to organize my thoughts, info from research and what next to do at every step of the analysis.

+# references
+Keeps track of consulted sources during analysis.